onefoursix/streamsets-job-template-service/README.md

 Here is an overview of the process:

-- A Data Analyst can submit a request to run a Job to an app that makes REST API calls to the Job-Template-Service, or a scheduler like Apache Airflow can use Python bindings to directly call the Python Job Template Runner script.
+- A Data Analyst submits a request to run a Job to an app that makes REST API calls to the Job-Template-Service, or a scheduler like Apache Airflow uses Python bindings to directly call the Python Job Template Runner script.

 - A Python application built using the StreamSets SDK retrieves Job Template configurations from a database table